 Assemblies included in the Microsoft Dynamics CRM SDK

-Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update have several programming assemblies that you can use when writing custom code.
+Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises) have several programming assemblies that you can use when writing custom code.

 The following table lists the assemblies that are included in the Microsoft Dynamics CRM SDK.

 Defines requests and responses for messages business data model specific (non-core) messages as well as enumerations required for working with organization data.

 Contains enumerations of possible picklists and integer values for some attributes.
 The naming convention of the classes is <EntityName><AttributeName> to make it easier to locate the specific attribute.

 Contains request and responses for business data model specific (non-core) messages.